imd9/project-4-Single-Cell-RNA-Seq-Analysis-of-Pancreatic-Cells/README.md

     programmer_script.R: This script runs the filters and analyses that identifies the cell types, genes and the PCA clusters.

-    Images folder: In this folder are the visualization of the filters and analyses of the cell types, genes,PCA clusters, UMAP, histogram and pie charts.

 3. Analyst: